Exact Convergence Rates of the Neural Tangent Kernel in the Large Depth Limit: Some facts on the infinite-width regime and on NTKs

-\paragraph{Residual Neural Networks.} The infinite width limit approximation for ResNet yields similar results with an additional residual terms.
-It is straighforward to see that, in the case a ResNet with FFNN-type layers, we have that
+The propagation for ResNet architectures is described by \eqref{resNN:def}.
+The infinite-width limit approximation for ResNet yields similar results with an additional residual terms.
+It is straighforward to see that, in the case of a ResNet with FFNN-type layers, we have that